nfdi4plants/BOAT-Builder-for-Ontology-Annotation-Tables/README.md

 Now, you sucessfully added you first annotation!
 Hooray 🎉

+They can be expanded or downsized agin, leading to a small speech bubble icon.

 But it might need some adjustments.
 First, you propably want to change the keytype to be more descriptive for the header.
 By clicking on the blue box, a dropdown opens which lets you determine the keytype such as Characterisics, Factor, Component or Parameter.
 Under "more" you can find more descriptives keytypes which are for more general data about the protocol like date, performer, description, type, uri and version.

 <img src= "src\img\keytypeDropdown.png" width="600">